Kruceo/Pipoca/README.md

 pipoca
 ```

-With the Pipoca running, do any commit with the tag that you prefer
+With the Pipoca running, do any commit with the tag that you prefer.

 Remember, by default:

-* "fix" adds to patch (0.0.X)
+* "fix" increments to patch (0.0.X)
-* "att" adds to minor (0.X.0)
+* "att" increments to minor (0.X.0)
-* "new" adds to major (X.0.0)
+* "new" increments to major (X.0.0)

 ```console
 git add .